DHTMLX/docs-suite/docs/chart/data_loading.md

 ]
 ~~~

-Each object in the data set contains a number of *key:value* pairs for data titles and values.
+Each object in the data set contains `key:value` pairs for data titles and values.

 - **Pie, Pie3D and Donut charts**

-A data set for Pie, Pie3D and Donut charts differs a little bit and includes the following properties:
+A data set for Pie, Pie3D, and Donut charts includes the following properties:

 <table>
     <tbody>